krenalis/krenalis/apis/README.txt

-GET     /api/connections/{id}/keys                Get the API keys of a connection POST    /api/connections/{id}/keys                Generate a new API key for a connection DELETE  /api/connections/{id}/keys/{id}           Delete the API key of a connection PUT     /api/connections/{id}/stream/{id}         Set the stream of a connection PUT     /api/connections/{id}/storage/{id}        Set the storage of a connection GET     /api/connections/{id}/transformation      Get the transformation of a connection PUT     /api/connections/{id}/transformation      Set the transformation of a connection
+GET     /api/connections/{id}/keys                Get the API keys of a connection POST    /api/connections/{id}/keys                Generate a new API key for a connection DELETE  /api/connections/{id}/keys/{id}           Delete the API key of a connection PUT     /api/connections/{id}/storage/{id}        Set the storage of a connection GET     /api/connections/{id}/transformation      Get the transformation of a connection PUT     /api/connections/{id}/transformation      Set the transformation of a connection